nodefony/nodefony/README.md

 Quit
 ```

-**<a name="https"></a>Serving a Nodefony project with HTTPS**

-By default nodefony listen secure port in 5152

-During the installation process all the openssl parts were generated ( self-signed localhost certificate ).

-You must Add a Trusted CA in your Browser : projectname-root-ca.crt.pem

-You can find certificate authority (ca) here:

-    ./config/certificates/ca/projectname-root-ca.crt.pem

 ## <a name="start_prod"></a>Serving a Nodefony Project via a Production server :

 **Starting a Nodefony project with [PM2](http://pm2.keymetrics.io/)** :